mszjar/mszjar/README.md

-# Hi there 👋 I'm Mario
+# Hi there, I'm Mario
 an energy engineer and software developer, optimist, with a keen interest in UX/UI and Front-end.
 As a programmer I use Next JS
 , TailwindCSS